ehienabs/eftychia/readme.md

 ## Provisioning the infrastructure <a name = "provision_infra"></a>

-After configuring the provider, you can assign variables by editing the tf.vars file, then declare them using the variables file.
+After configuring the provider, you can assign variables by editing the [tf.vars](infra/tf.vars) file, then declaring them using the [variables.tf](infra/variables.tf) file.
-Running `terraform apply` within the infra directory provisions the resources.
+Running `terraform apply` within the [infra](/infra) directory provisions the resources.

 ## Usage <a name = "usage"></a>